 It may be time for an intervention.
 Don’t let your front, back, or side yards fall into unsightliness and disorganization.
-There are easy ways to keep your outdoor self better organized.
+There are easy ways to keep your outdoor storage better organized.
 Here are some tips:

 1. Turn Your Garage into a Storage Machine

+Setting up garage storage is simpler than you think.
 Hooks and nails on the wall will hold up the shovels, axes, and other tools that might currently be spilling out and making a mess.
 A simple set of shelves or two can hold most of the junk on your garage floor.
 A chest of drawers found at a garage sale or picked up on Craigslist could be the ideal thing for kids’ sports equipment, gardening tools, or other items.
 With this level of organization, you might even be able to fit a car in your garage!